 The race is on to see who will make 6 GHz available first for Wi-Fi.
 For both the U.S. and the E.U., however, adopting the right rules will make the difference between bringing their citizens a powerful new band for Wi-Fi, and undermining investment through unnecessary restrictions.
 Fortunately, the proposed U.S. framework is on the right path, but a few improvements are required to truly harness the benefits of this band.
 The most important of these changes is enabling low power indoor use throughout the 6 GHz band, which is likely to be a common sharing approach throughout various regulatory regimes and enable global equipment harmonization.
 Harmonization leads to scale, which in turn leads to higher value at lower costs.
 I look forward to working with FCC and EU Regulators to ensure that all the hard work associated with opening this spectrum for Wi-Fi leads to maximum consumer benefit while ensuring protection for incumbent users of these frequencies.
 We’re lucky that we have an FCC that understands this, and I hope that the final rules strike the right balance and bring consumers and businesses the spectrum they need to do even more amazing things with Wi-Fi.

-Christopher Szymanski is Director of Product Marketing and Government Affairs for the Mobile Wireless Connectivity Division at Broadcom Inc., where he is responsible for leading Broadcom’s efforts on the adoption of 6 GHz Wi-Fi, strategic marketing, standards development, and regulatory affairs.
-As Broadcom’s representative, Mr. Szymanski serves on the Wi-Fi Alliance Board of Directors and as alternate Director on the Dynamic Spectrum Alliance board.
+Christopher Szymanski is Director of Product Marketing and Government Affairs for the Mobile Wireless Connectivity Division at Broadcom Inc., where he is responsible for leading Broadcom’s development, and regulatory affairs.
+As Broadcom’s representative, Mr. Szymanski serves as on the Wi-Fi Alliance Board of Directors and as alternate Director on the Dynamic Spectrum Alliance board.
 Before joining Broadcom, Mr. Szymanski worked for Semiconductor Manufacturing International Corporation (SMIC) at its headquarters in Shanghai.
 He also served as a congressional aide focused on policies related to economic competitiveness, telecommunications, foreign relations, national security, and trade.
-Mr. Szymanski received his Masters in Business Administration (MBA) from the Washington University Olin School of Business.